yourbasic/func/README.md

 know if the user-defined functions are pure – they may return different results given the same argument.

-The solution is to provide a function which turns on caching for a specified component:
+The solution is a function which activates caching for a specified component:

 ```go